starslavhardbass/StarDonk/README.md

 `Documents\StarDonk\Presets`

-You can create folders inside the preset directory and sort your donks however you want.
+Then restart or rescan plugins in your DAW.

 ## Building from source

 StarDonk is written in C++ using JUCE.

-You will need JUCE and Visual Studio.
+You will need:

+- JUCE
+- Visual Studio

+Open:

+`StarDonk.jucer`

-Open `StarDonk.jucer`, generate the Visual Studio project, and build the VST3 target using:
+Generate/open the Visual Studio project and build the VST3 target using:

 `Release x64`